Home » 10 Best Things to Do in Ipoh, Malaysia: Your Complete Travel Guide

 6. Walk the Heritage Trail

-Ipoh’s colonial architecture tells the story of tin wealth—so much that it was once called “City of Millionaires.”
-The Heritage Trail takes you past the train station (stunning Moorish revival architecture), the Town Hall, the High Court, and dozens of beautifully weathered shophouses.
-Ipoh’s old town is small enough to explore intuitively.
+The old town is small enough to explore intuitively.
 Grab a coffee, look up at the buildings, duck down interesting alleyways.
 The joy is discovering your own favourite corners.

 7. Visit Ho Yan Hor Museum

-Important: Book ahead via WhatsApp (+60 12-248 4517) or phone (+60 5-2412048) to reserve your time slot, as they limit groups to 20 people for safety and crowd control.
-Tours run from 10am to 4pm Tuesday through Sunday (closed Mondays).
-Walk-ins are possible before 10am if not fully booked, but weekends fill quickly.
+Important: Book ahead via WhatsApp (+60 12-248 4517) or phone (+60 5-2412048) to reserve your time slot.
+Groups are limited to 20 people.
+Tours run 10:00 am to 4:00 pm Tuesday through Sunday (closed Mondays).
 The museum is air-conditioned—a welcome break from Ipoh’s heat.

 Powered by GetYourGuide